Carlton941/Desert-Strike-Legacy--Official--player-guide/PattyCake Champs Guide to DS.md

 I originally posted this on reddit at https://www.reddit.com/r/starcraft/comments/cu7vp7/guide_for_desert_strike_legacy_official_arcade/ but later deleted the account for unrelated reasons.
 I'm moving it here and may update it periodically.

+_Glad to have you here!_

+I love Desert Strike and I hope you will too!
+I wrote this to help anyone from total noobs (hope you stick around, the DS community can always use more players) to veterans (shout-out to Taak and Cesar).
+Obvious disclaimer: all statements herein are simply my opinion.
+Feel free to disagree, it won't hurt my feelings.
 This guide is for Epic mode (80 wave) 3v3 or 2v2.
-I might add some 1v1 advice later but I rarely play it.

 _The guide layout is as follows._